 In this article, we’ll discuss the basics of how to cover up a bald spot with braids and some tips to make the process easier.

 How To Cover Up A Bald Spot With Braids

 If you’re trying to cover up a bald spot with braids, there are a few things you’ll need to keep in mind.
-First, the size and placement of your braids will make a big difference.
-You’ll want to choose smaller braids if you have a small bald spot, and larger braids if you have a larger one.

 Below are the steps you can follow to cover up a bald spot with braids: